 The art of lace is still practiced in the city.
 And just in Gorizia he was born a unique technique of its kind, that of the ladle with fuse.
 These extraordinary works can be purchased, at dear but fair price, in the center, in a central Via Giuseppe Verdi shop.

 BREAK GOURMET – Pastry Cidin Eddo

 Another pleasant sweet stop in this pastry shop, extremely familiar climate, opened for over ten years in the city.
 In Via Marconi, in the historic center, c’is the Cidin pastry.
 It's not uncommon to find Gortions quenched to pick up scented sweets like stuffed tarts, gubane, putizze, chocolate-stuffed cakes, favettes and buttery biscuits.
-Is’ been a pleasure finding at work dad Eddo Cidin along with his son, he also pastry chef, and to be able to get up close and near the top of good raw materials to create great products.
+It was a pleasure to find dad Eddo Cidin at work with his son, he also pastry chef, and to be able to get up close and near the top of good raw materials to create great products.